Gasoid/workalendar/README.md

 # Status
 This library is currently being developed.

-If you spot any bug or wish to add a calendar, please fill Pull Request.
+If you spot any bug or wish to add a calendar, please create a Pull Request.

 ## Usage Examples
 ### Example 1